Shared air

 What You’ll Create

-The Creative Residency at Hilltown Commons offers artists and makers the time, space, and resources to dive deeply into their work while connecting with nature, place, and community.
-Residents live on our 100-acre campus in Rensselaerville, NY, with access to private studios, shared facilities, and inspiring landscapes.
+The Creative Residency at Hilltown Commons, a 501(c)(3) nonprofit, offers artists and makers time, space, and resources to focus on their work while connecting with nature, place, and community.

 8-Week